samoula007/Paper_1/README.md

 # General
-- Attempt to implement the following paper: https://arxiv.org/pdf/2308.12606.pdf
+- Attempting to implement the following paper: https://arxiv.org/pdf/2308.12606.pdf
 - I am not affiliated with the authors of the paper, nor do I claim any rights to the paper.
 I am simply implementing the paper for my own learning purposes.

 # Describing the problem